projectara/greybus-spec/source/module_interface_lifecycles.rst

    Protocol-specific Operations which inform the Interface the subsequent steps in this Procedure shall be performed next.

-2. The sequence defined :ref:`lifecycles_connection_closure` shall be followed to attempt to close all of the provided Non-Control Connections.
+2. The sequence defined in :ref:`lifecycles_connection_closure` shall be followed to attempt to close all of the provided Non-Control Connections.